citp/privacy-policy-historical/p/pa/pay/paydaybank.co.uk.md

   * To prospective lenders to consider whether to make a loan to you.
 This may, as described earlier, involve credit and identity checking, and may involve third parties as appropriate to that end.
   * To law enforcement agencies.
 This is if there is ever any reason to suspect fraudulent information has been used, or identity theft.
 This is primarily to protect your privacy and data, in case anyone ever tries to apply with your information.
   * If we sell or buy any business or assets, or if we are acquired by a third party, in which case we may disclose data to prospective sellers or buyers of such business or assets.
-  * If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of use, and other agreements; or to protect the rights, property or safety of PDB UK Limited, our customers or others.
+  * If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of use, and other agreements; or to protect the rights, property or safety of Money Gap Group Limited, our customers or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.